-Section 17A(b)(3)(F) of the Act requires, in part, that the Rules be designed to (i) "promote the prompt and accurate clearance and settlement of securities transactions,"22 and (ii) "remove impediments to and perfect the mechanism of a national system for the prompt and accurate clearance and settlement of securities transactions, and, in general, to protect investors and the public interest."23 financial market_by lowering the risk of liquidity drain (through FICC's guaranty of completion of settlement for a greater number of eligible transactions), protecting against fire sale risk (through FICC's ability to centralize and control the liquidation of a greater portion of a failed counterparty's portfolio) and decreasing settlement and operational risk (by making a greater number of transactions eligible to be netted and subject to guaranteed settlement, novation and independent risk management through FICC).
+Section 17A(b)(3)(F) of the Act requires, in part, that the Rules be designed to (i) "promote the prompt and accurate clearance and settlement of securities transactions," and (ii) "remove impediments to and perfect the mechanism of a national system for the prompt and accurate clearance and settlement of securities transactions, and, in general, to protect investors and the public interest."
+24

+By expanding the types of entities that may participate in FICC as Sponsored Members, FICC believes that the proposed rule change would help to safeguard the U.S. financial market_by lowering the risk of liquidity drain (through FICC's guaranty of completion of settlement for a greater number of eligible transactions), protecting against fire sale risk (through FICC's ability to centralize and control the liquidation of a greater portion of a failed counterparty's portfolio) and decreasing settlement and operational risk (by making a greater number of transactions eligible to be netted and subject to guaranteed settlement, novation and independent risk management through FICC).
 By lowering the risk of liquidity drain in the U.S. financial market and protecting against fire sale risk, FICC believes the proposed rule change would "protect investors and the public interest" consistent with the requirements of the Act, cited above.
 By decreasing settlement and operational risk, FICC believes the proposed rule change would also "promote the prompt and accurate clearance and settlement of securities transactions" and "remove impediments to and perfect the mechanism of a national system for the prompt and accurate clearance and settlement of securities transactions" consistent with the requirements of the Act, cited above.